Management Science and Computer Information Systems Faculty

-An assistant professor of Information Technology, Elizabeth joined SNHU in 2002 as a disability specialist and most recently held the position of associate director, assistive technology.
+An assistant professor of Information Technology, Dr. Elizabeth Henley joined SNHU in 2002 as a disability specialist and most recently held the position of associate director, assistive technology.

 Dr. Innocentus Alhamis' relationship with SNHU dates back to 2008, when he first began serving as an instructor in the School of Business.
 Dr. Alhamis also served as an assistant professor within the Division of Business at River University in Nashua, NH, beginning in 2014.
 There, he taught courses on topics including international business, business analytics, risk management and decision making, managerial finance, and more, while also serving as the university's director of graduate programs.
 His teaching career also includes time as a teaching assistant at the International University of Japan and as a lecturer in the Open University of Tanzania.